 This blog was written by NYG&B summer intern Bryley Williams.

-Summer is in full swing - what better season for outdoor exploration?
+Summer coming to an end, and the fall will bring cooler temperatures in many places - what better season for outdoor exploration?

 Here are the tips, which are sure to make your next cemetery trip productive and enjoyable:

 1. Preparation work before the trip is very important

 When you get to the cemetery, the grave you are looking for will not be at the end of a yellow brick road – you’ll have to search for it, and it is important that you know as much information as possible before arriving at the cemetery.

 Call up your relatives to ensure that you have the correct name of the deceased, as well as any variations of the name.
 For example, a grave could be inscribed with “Becky” rather than “Rebecca” or “Joe” rather than “Joseph.”
 Knowing this information before setting foot in the cemetery will make your search a lot easier.

 Also try to collect the names of the parents of the deceased, especially if you are looking for a Jewish grave – often they are recorded on the stone, as well.